chidioguejiofor/utility-manager/README.md

 python files by running `yapf -ir $(find . -name '*.py')`.
 Linting follows the [PE8 Style Guide](https://www.python.org/dev/peps/pep-0008/)

+## Database and Migrations
+To setup the database simply follow these steps:
+- Using your preferred tool, create the database and put the URL in the `DATABASE_URL` env variable
+- Upgrade your database by running: `flask db upgrade`
+- You should have your db setup properly

 ## Starting the app
-In order to start the app locally, run `<add-command-for-starting-your-app>`.
+In order to start the app locally, run `flask run`.

 ## Documentation
 You can all the endpoints in the postman documentation  here [![Open Docs](https://run.pstmn.io/button.svg)](link-to-docs.com)

-## Starting Redis and Celery
+## Redis and Celery
 Celery is used as the message broker for the API.
-We use it to run heavy task(via celery-workers) and run cronjobs(via celery-beat).
+We use it to run heavy task(via celery-workers) and run cron-jobs(via celery-beat).

 #### Starting Redis
 In order to run celery, you would need to ensure that a `redis` is running.